-The purpose of Rule 13.5(a) is to establish an overriding standard of materiality that must be satisfied before an offeror can rely on a condition for its benefit.
-The meaning of then Note 2 on Rule 13 (which is now Rule 13.5(a)) was considered by the Panel on appeal during the offer for Tempus Group plc by WPP Group plc, as reported in Panel Statement 2001/15.
-In that case, the condition in question which the offeror sought to rely on was a MAC condition.
+3.1 The purpose of Rule 13.5(a) is to establish an overriding standard of materiality that must be satisfied before an offeror can rely on a condition for its benefit.
+The meaning of Rule 13.5(a) was considered by the Panel on appeal during the offer for Tempus Group plc by WPP Group plc, as reported in Panel Statement 2001/15.
+In that case, the condition in question which the offeror sought to rely on was a "material adverse change" condition.
 The Panel concluded that the necessary test of "material significance" was not met and in its decision stated that:

-"... meeting this test requires an adverse change of very considerable significance striking at the heart of the purpose of the transaction in question, analogous ... to something that would justify frustration of a legal contract.".

-The Executive is aware that certain practitioners interpreted Panel Statement 2001/15 to mean that an offeror would need to demonstrate legal frustration in order to be able to invoke a condition to its offer (other than the acceptance condition or any UK or European Commission competition condition).
-The Executive does not consider this interpretation to be correct.

-In applying Rule 13.5(a) in the light of the Panel's decision set out in Panel Statement 2001/15, the Panel Executive's practice is as follows:

-- as set out in Rule 13.5(a), the appropriate test for the invocation of a condition is whether the relevant circumstances upon which the offeror is seeking to rely are of material significance to it in the context of the offer - which must be judged by reference to the facts of each case at the time the relevant circumstances arise; - in the case of a MAC, or similar, condition, whether the above test is satisfied will depend on the offeror demonstrating that the relevant circumstances are of very considerable significance striking at the heart of the purpose of the transaction; and - whilst the standard required to invoke such a condition is therefore a high one, the test does not require the offeror to demonstrate frustration in the legal sense.
+- "... meeting this test requires an adverse change of very considerable significance striking at the heart of the purpose of the transaction in question, analogous ... to something that would justify frustration of a legal contract.". - 3.2 The Panel Executive is aware that certain practitioners interpreted Panel Statement 2001/15 to mean that an offeror would need to demonstrate legal frustration in order to be able to invoke a condition to its offer.
+The Executive does not consider this interpretation to be correct. - 3.3 In applying Rule 13.5(a) in the light of the Panel's decision set out in Panel Statement 2001/15, the Executive's practice is as follows: - (a) as set out in Rule 13.5(a), the appropriate test for the invocation of a condition is whether the relevant circumstances upon which the offeror is seeking to rely are of material significance to it in the context of the offer.
+This must be judged by reference to the facts of each case at the time the relevant circumstances arise and taking account of the views of all relevant parties; - (b) in the case of a condition referred to in paragraph 1.2(d) above, whether the above test is satisfied will depend on the offeror demonstrating that the relevant circumstances are of very considerable significance striking at the heart of the purpose of the transaction; and - (c) whilst the standard required to invoke such a condition is therefore a high one, the test does not require the offeror to demonstrate frustration in the legal sense.